psyked/portfolio-2018/content/posts/open-screen-madness/index.md

 path: /blog/open-screen-madness/
 layout: post
 title: Open Screen madness?
+image: open-screen.jpg
 date: 2008-05-01T23:48:57Z
 tags:
   - flash
   - flex
   - adobe
   - open-source
 ---

 Madness in a good way, of course.
 Like all those people who queue outside stores before the sales?
 That's the good kind of madness.
 That's the madness I mean.
 (And I couldn't think of a more interesting Post title, and apparently, provocative Post titles are good for readership)

 Adobe are at it again, it seems.
-You may remember that the [flex sdk went open-source](http://www.psyked.co.uk/adobe/flex/flex-goes-open-source-what-does-this-mean.htm "Open link in a new window") just over a year ago, and now the swf and flv formats themselves are going open source.
-Here is [the press-release](http://www.adobe.com/aboutadobe/pressroom/pressreleases/200804/050108AdobeOSP.html), and here's [the official site for the "Open Screen Project"](http://www.adobe.com/openscreenproject/ "Open link in a new window").
+You may remember that the [flex sdk went open-source](http://www.psyked.co.uk/adobe/flex/flex-goes-open-source-what-does-this-mean.htm 'Open link in a new window') just over a year ago, and now the swf and flv formats themselves are going open source.
+Here is [the press-release](http://www.adobe.com/aboutadobe/pressroom/pressreleases/200804/050108AdobeOSP.html), and here's [the official site for the "Open Screen Project"](http://www.adobe.com/openscreenproject/ 'Open link in a new window').

 ![](open-screen.jpg)